What Is Amazon IP Complaint?

 - In your Performance Notifications in Seller Central.

-You don’t need to answer any claim that is sent by the buyers or any other email adresses but Amazon.
+You don’t need to answer any claim sent by the buyers or any other email addresses but Amazon.
 You can report such messages to Amazon as well.

 Does IP Claim Have a Bad Effect On My Account Health?